annaharri89/stitchCounter/README.md

-/* TODO: remove references of readFromDb */
-/* TODO: declare minimum sdk in app manifest */

-/* TODO: implement flag for if a counter has been saved (to prevent saving more than needed)*/

 /* TODO: vertically align doubleCounterActivity landscape template for small screens */ /* TODO: update Layout/activity_double_counter to use current help mode methodology */ /* TODO: update layout/activity_single_counter to use current help mode methodology */